 Smart Guides help you align shapes, slices, and selections.
-They appear automatically when you draw a shape or create a selection or slide.
-You can hide Smart Guides if you need to.
+They appear automatically when you create a shape, selection, or slide.
+You can hide Smart Guides if necessary.

 The grid is useful for laying out elements symmetrically.
 The grid appears by default as nonprinting lines but can also be displayed as dots.

 Selections, selection borders, and tools snap to a guide or the grid when dragged within 8 screen (not image) pixels.
 Guides also snap to the grid when moved.
 You can turn this feature on and off.

 Guide spacing, along with guide and grid visibility and snapping, is specific to an image.

 Grid spacing, along with guide style, is the same for all images.
 The guide color is now specific to images.

 Choose View > Show > Grid.

 Choose View > Extras.
 This command also shows or hides layer edges, selection edges, target paths, and slices.

 If the rulers are not visible, choose View > Rulers.